z-olpin/reorder-pdf-for-handbinding/README.md

 ## Usage

 This is a single python script that you can run in your terminal.
-If you are not familiar with the command line, fear not.
-Just [Download python3](https://www.python.org/downloads/) and then download the only other file in this repository ([```reorder.py```](https://github.com/vxxce/pdf-reorderer/blob/master/reorder.py)).
-Run the program with the command
+If you are not comfortable or familiar with using the command line, don't fret!
+Running thsi program is very simple.
+Simply [download the Miniconda distro for python3.x](https://docs.conda.io/en/latest/miniconda.html) and then download the only other file in this repository ([```reorder.py```](https://github.com/vxxce/pdf-reorderer/blob/master/reorder.py)).
+You can then open your terminal and run the program with the following commands:
 ```
+> pip3  install  PyPDF2
+>
-> python3  your/path/to/reorder.py
+> python3  filepath/to/your/download/of/reorder.py
 ```
-and follow the few prompts from there!
+and follow the next few prompts from there!